akedalat/developers-forum/README.md

 # README
-A forum for developers where users can create posts under pre-defined categories and can communicate with other users through comments.
+A forum for Flatiron School students where users can create posts under pre-defined categories and can communicate with other users through comments.

 This README would normally document whatever steps are necessary to get the